A Lot or a Little?

 Some discussion of a subject being an alcoholic and checking into rehab.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-It's hard to discuss the potency of CATFISH without spoiling it, but suffice it to say that the film manages to illustrate the perils of online relationships without vilifying anyone -- even those who, under other circumstances, might shoulder much of the blame.
+It's hard to discuss the potency of CATFISH without spoiling it, but suffice it to say that the film succeeds in illustrating the perils of online relationships without vilifying anyone.
+(Even those who, under other circumstances, might shoulder much of the blame.)
 Despite the movie's frequently grainy, shaky, and off-kilter footage, it manages to move forward with such momentum that we have no other choice but to ride along.
 And it perfectly captures what it's like to live and love and learn online.